bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Monday, the 14-day percent change in average new deaths was:
+As of Tuesday, the 14-day percent change in average new deaths was:

 - 33% in Illinois
-- 12% in the United States
+- 9% in the United States
-- 49% worldwide
+- 53% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png"